Posted on 07/12/2011

 Professor Kenny Paterson

-As web users, we may not have heard of TLS.
-When your web browser says ‘https’, rather than ‘http’, this is when the TLS system comes into play.
+The only real evidence of the hidden security system for web users is when your web browser says ‘https’, rather than ‘http’, which is when the TLS system comes into play.
 TLS encrypts the messages as they are sent across the Internet, keeping our personal data safe from attackers.

 “This kind of attack is usually considered a bit theoretical, but it can point to more serious underlying security issues.